Multiscale change point detection via gradual bandwidth adjustment in moving sum processes: Introduction

 The main result states strong consistency of MSCP for both the number and location of estimated change points.
 The crucial technical foundation relies on the path behavior: if the starting point $(t_s,h_s)$ lies high enough on $\Delta_\delta$, i.e., $h_s$ large, then at some point the path enters a subset of $\Delta_\delta$ that we call the \textit{area of attraction} $A_u$ of a change point $c_u\in C$, see Figure \ref{fig:attraction} (blue), and from this on it is systematically pushed towards the $c_u$.

-For the process in Figure \ref{fig:expl1b}, MSCP yields estimates $145,63$ and $105$, i.e., the number is correct, the smallest estimate at $63$ is close to $c_1=65$ and the other two estimates even hit the true $c_2=105$ and $c_3=145$.
-MSCP is made available in the $\texttt{R}$-package $\texttt{mscp}$ on CRAN \citep{Levajkovic2021}, which includes a summary and plotting routine.
-For the upper process given in Figure \ref{fig:expl1a} it plots Figure \ref{fig:expl1b}, the top panel showing $\Delta_\delta$ including $S$ and the paths constructed, the middle panel giving the process and the means of the RVs in the detected sections (red), and the bottom showing the empirical variances therein (blue).
+For the process in Figure \ref{fig:expl1a} MSCP yields estimates $145,63$ and $105$ depicted in Figure \ref{fig:expl1b}, i.e., the number is correct, the smallest estimate at $63$ is close to $c_1=65$ and the other two estimates even hit the true $c_2=105$ and $c_3=145$.
+MSCP is made available in the $\texttt{R}$-package $\texttt{mscp}$ on CRAN \citet{CRANMSCP}, which includes a summary and plotting routine while the latter created Figure \ref{fig:expl1b}: the top panel shows $\Delta_\delta$ including $S$, and the paths constructed with detection orders indicated by integers (green).
+The middle panel gives the process and the means of the RVs in the detected sections (red), and the bottom shows the empirical variances therein (blue).

 We strengthen three important upsides of MSCP: first, the method is non-parametric with weak distributional assumptions and thus allows to analyze a high variety of data.
-The consideration of additional changes in variance could be helpful in practice, as e.g., an increase in the mean might be accompanied with an increase in volatility.
+Robustness against additional changes in variance could be helpful in practice, as e.g., an increase in the mean might be accompanied with an increase in volatility.
 Second, the problem of window selection is overcome.
-Third, the gradual window adjustment improves the detection of change points on multiple time scales and different effects.
+Third, the gradual window adjustment improves the simultaneous detection of change points on multiple time scales and of different signal to noise ratios.

-Estimation precision is supported in simulation studies by investigating different change point scenarios and effect sizes.
+Estimation precision is corroborated by simulation studies investigating different change point scenarios and effect sizes.
 Various distributions are considered, including normal, gamma, Poisson and binomial, and their combinations.
-Also, reasonable segmentation is shown for the evolution of COVID-19 cases in Zimbabwe in 2020.
+A comparison with state of the art methods reveals strong competitiveness of MSCP.

+We mention that MSCP could be generalized generically, i.e., extended for the detection of other quantities than $\mu$, e.g., higher moments, changes in slope, etc. For that, on the one hand both MOSUM $D_{t,h}$ in (\ref{Dintro}) and also model formulation needed adjustment, e.g., by considering a difference of empirical higher moments or estimated slopes.
+On the other hand, the intrinsic structure of MSCP, i.e., the successive construction of paths on $\Delta_\delta$ would be maintained.